odan/kb/docs/virtualbox-setup.md

 * Mount the CD-ROM:
 * `sudo mkdir -p /mnt/cdrom`
 * `sudo mount /dev/cdrom /mnt/cdrom`

-## Guest Extension Setup

   Navigate to the mounted CD-Rom and run the `VBoxLinuxAdditions.run` script to install the Guest Additions.
 * `cd /mnt/cdrom`
 * `sudo sh ./VBoxLinuxAdditions.run --nox11`
 * Reboot the Server for changes to take effect: `sudo init 6`